Brazil: Handling Internal Investigations

 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

-‘Operation Car Wash', also known as the Petrobras investigation, has completely changed the political, economic and legal scenarios in Brazil.
-The investigation targets a bribery scheme and the financing of political campaigns involving the state-owned oil and gas company, its employees, and their connection to politicians and private companies.
+The magnitude of the Car Wash investigation made it become a watershed in the anti-corruption enforcement.
+It was a deep and thorough investigation that had an impact in the political, economic and legal scenarios in Brazil.
+The investigation targeted a bribery scheme and the financing of political campaigns involving the state-owned oil and gas company, its employees and their connection to politicians and private companies.

-In late 2016, the Federal Police and the Federal Prosecutors in the capital Brasilia launched a very large operation called Greenfield, which focused on investigating schemes in the four largest pension funds of the country.
+As an example, in September 2016, the Federal Police and the Federal Prosecutors in the capital Brasília launched a very relevant investigation called Greenfield, with the focus of investigating potential schemes in the four largest pension funds of the country.

-The police and the prosecutors innovated largely by entering into agreements with the companies under investigation and conditioning the release of frozen assets to the conduction of internal investigations and the full disclosure of its findings to the authorities.
+The prosecutors innovated largely by entering into agreements with the companies under investigation and conditioning the release of frozen assets to the conduction of internal investigations and the full disclosure of its findings to the authorities.

 In other words, the authorities requested the investigated parties to conduct an internal investigation, its final report was presented in the files and became part of the authorities’ investigation.
 So, it is not that the parties waived privilege – there was no privilege in the first place, given that the internal investigation was made upon the request of and to be addressed to the prosecutors.

-The tough and continuous enforcement led to the impeachment of president Dilma Rousseff, and the new president Michel Temer is also at risk of being impeached as a consequence of the facts disclosed in an agreement entered into by an entrepreneur and the criminal prosecutors.
+The tough and continuous enforcement led to the impeachment of the former president Dilma Rousseff, and the current president Michel Temer is under investigation and has been charged several times as a consequence of the facts disclosed in various leniency and plea agreements.

 In that scenario, fully and dramatically changed by the outstanding enforcement, both corporations and the authorities started to pay much more attention to compliance, and internal investigations have become more relevant than ever before.

-Great expectation surrounded the Brazilian Clean Companies Act's (BCCA) enactment.
-Huge pressure from the public as well as a constant push from the OECD made the bill of law become a reality on 1 August 2013.
+Great expectation surrounded the BCCA enactment.
+Huge pressure from the public as well as a constant push from the Organisation for Economic Co-operation and Development (OECD) made the bill of law become a reality on 1 August 2013.

 Two innovations brought by the BCCA are noteworthy: the possibility of companies involved in corruption violations to enter into a leniency agreement with the authorities, and the fact that the existence of an integrity programme in place started to be considered as a mitigating factor upon the appliance of the sanctions provided in the anti-corruption legislation.

-The parameters of the evaluation of an effective integrity programme were only established in March 2015, when Decree No. 8420 was issued, and later in October 2015, when the Office of the Comptroller General issued the Integrity Program Guidelines for Legal Entities.
+The parameters of the evaluation of an effective integrity programme were only established in March 2015, when Decree No. 8420 was issued, and later in October 2015, when the Office of the Comptroller General issued the Integrity Program Guidelines for Legal Entities (the Guidelines).

-Although there are multiple and widespread authorities throughout the country (regulatory, administrative, criminal, civil), none of them has ever issued a detailed guideline on internal investigations and it is not usual for the authorities to give instructions or oversee an investigation in progress.
+Although there are multiple and widespread authorities throughout the country (regulatory, administrative, criminal, civil), none of them have ever issued a detailed guideline on internal investigations, although it has become more usual for the authorities to give instructions or oversee an internal investigation in progress.

 Despite the lack of regulation, and, therefore, specific rules on how to conduct an internal investigation in Brazil, there are some best practices that follow the international standards.

-This chapter does not aim to cover all the steps that are usually taken in an internal investigation, but rather touches upon various topics that have to be taken into consideration when conducting a corporate investigation in Brazil.
+This article does not aim to cover all the steps that are usually taken in an internal investigation, but rather touches upon some relevant topics to be taken into consideration when conducting a corporate investigation in Brazil.

 As in other countries, blowing the whistle in Brazil may happen in two ways: internal or external disclosure.

 Internally reporting means providing the company with information on any wrongdoing that regards corporate activities.
-After receiving the information, the company decides whether or not to disclose it to the authorities.
+After receiving the information, the company decides whether or not to conduct and internal investigation and disclose its findings to the authorities.

-The BCCA lists the incentive to reporting wrongdoings as one of the mitigating factors to be considered upon sanctioning a company that has committed a violation.
+The BCCA lists reporting wrongdoings as one of the mitigating factors to be considered upon sanctioning a company that has committed a violation.

-There are no legal provisions on benefits for whistleblowers who make an internal report.
-Companies may have such a provision, although it is not common practice either.
+There are no legal provisions on benefits for whistle-blowers who make an internal report.
+Companies may have such a provision in their compliance programmes, although it is not common practice either.

 Robust compliance programmes usually spread the ‘do the right thing’ message and, therefore, internally reporting a wrongdoing should not aim at getting benefits, but rather doing the right thing and being part of a clean corporation.

-Furthermore, the Guidelines of the Comptroller's Office state that reporting channels must provide whistleblowers with anonymity and non-retaliation guarantees.
+Furthermore, the Guidelines state that reporting channels must provide whistle-blowers with anonymity and non-retaliation guarantees.

-Disclosure to the authorities may be performed by (i) an employee of a corporation who reports a wrongdoing in which he or she has not participated or (ii) the wrongdoer him or herself.
+Disclosure to the authorities may be performed by an employee of a corporation who reports a wrongdoing in which he or she has not participated or the wrongdoer him or herself.

 An individual who committed a crime and is already under investigation or is being prosecuted may report the wrongdoing to the authorities in exchange for being granted leniency that may range from a penalty reduction to a judicial pardon.